The structure of polynomial growth for tree automata/transducers and MSO set queries: Reparameterization of MSO queries

 \subparagraph{Logic-automata correspondence.}

-The fundamental theorem of MSO on trees is that the sets of trees defined by closed MSO formulas are precisely the regular tree languages: those recognized by nondeterministic tree automata or equivalently by deterministic bottom-up tree automata; cf.\ e.g.~{\cite[Theorem~2.7]{HandbookAutomataTrees}}.
+The fundamental theorem of MSO on trees is that the sets of trees defined by closed MSO formulas are precisely the regular tree languages, that is, those recognized by tree automata; cf.\ e.g.~{\cite[Theorem~2.7]{HandbookAutomataTrees}}.
 (The language recognized by an automaton is the set of inputs with an accepting run.)
-Furthermore, these equivalences are effective, i.e.\ witnessed by computable translations.
-In fact, the correspondence between MSO and tree automata works not just for closed formulas defining languages, but also for formulas with free variables defining queries, as follows:\footnote{Indeed, one classical proof --- which is the one given in~\cite[proof of Theorem~2.7]{HandbookAutomataTrees} --- of this correspondence translates MSO to tree automata by induction over the syntax; the induction hypothesis needs to apply to subformulas with free variables, so it ends up being the statement of \Cref{thm:mso-vs-tree-automata} that is proved.
-Alternatively, \Cref{thm:mso-vs-tree-automata} can be quickly reduced to the case of closed formulas.} \begin{theorem} Let $\ell\in\bbN$ and, for each $t\in\tree\Sigma$, let $\Xi_t \subseteq \powerset(\nodes(t))^\ell$.
-The following are effectively equivalent: \begin{itemize} \item there is an MSO formula $F(X_1,\dots,X_\ell)$ such that $\Xi_t = \wn F(t)$ for all $t\in\tree\Sigma$; \item the \enquote{language of marked trees} $\{\marked(t,\vec{P}) \mid t\in\tree\Sigma,\, \vec{P} \in \Xi_t\} \subseteq \tree(\Sigma\times\{0,1\}^\ell)$ is regular, where $\marked(t,P_1,\dots,P_\ell)$ is the tree such that \begin{itemize} \item by projecting all labels to their first coordinate, one recovers the tree $t$ (for this to make sense, we define the ranks on $\Sigma\times\{0,1\}^{\ell}$ to be inherited from the ranks on $\Sigma$); \item the $(i+1)$-th coordinate of the label of a node is 1 if and only if the corresponding node in $t$ belongs to $P_{i}$. \end{itemize} \end{itemize} \end{theorem}
+Furthermore, this equivalence is effective, i.e.\ witnessed by computable translations.
+Thanks to \Cref{prop:mso-marked}, one can also state a correspondence for formulas with free variables defining queries, as follows: \begin{theorem} Let $\ell\in\bbN$ and, for each $t\in\tree\Sigma$, let $\Xi_t \subseteq \powerset(\nodes(t))^\ell$.
+The following are effectively equivalent: \begin{itemize} \item there is an MSO formula $F(X_1,\dots,X_\ell)$ such that $\Xi_t = \wn F(t)$ for all $t\in\tree\Sigma$; \item the \enquote{language of marked trees} $\{\marked(t,\vec{P}) \mid t\in\tree\Sigma,\, \vec{P} \in \Xi_t\}$ is regular. \end{itemize} \end{theorem} \begin{remark} Actually, one classical translation from MSO to tree automata --- which is the one given in~\cite[proof of Theorem~2.7]{HandbookAutomataTrees} --- proceeds by induction over the syntax; the induction hypothesis needs to apply to subformulas with free variables, so it ends up being the statement of \Cref{thm:mso-vs-tree-automata} that is proved. \end{remark}

 \subparagraph{Number of query results vs ambiguity.}